Okanagan Fish/Water Management Tool (FWMT)

 Specifically designed for day-to-day water and fisheries managers, the web user interface and output reporting features of FWMT provide an intuitive “traffic light” decision-making framework for choosing weekly water releases at Okanagan Lake dam.
-The FWMT software developed by ESSA has undergone over 5 years of in-season use (2002-2008), and is now an embedded part of routine water operation decision-making by the Province and Fisheries and Oceans Canada.
+The FWMT software developed by ESSA has been an embedded part of routine water operation decision-making by the Province, First Nations and Fisheries and Oceans Canada since 2003.

 In recognition of this achievement, the team and the tool received a 2007/2008 Premier’s Innovation and Excellence Award, and as part of the Okanagan Basin Technical Working Group (OBTWG) they received the 2012 Murray A. Newman award for aquatic conservation.

 The tool has really helped, not only improving our operation of the [Okanagan] River, but also greatly improving stakeholder and public understanding of the decisions that we make.

 Jim Mattison, Assistant Deputy Minister of the Water Stewardship Division